 Other than Civil Service employees of the Fire Department and employees of the Police Department, all other City employees are employed at will.
 Employment with the City of Jonesboro is voluntarily entered into, and the employee is free to terminate the employment relationship at any time, with or without notice and for any reason or no reason at all, with or without cause.
-Similarly, the City of Jonesboro may terminate the employment relationship at any time, and for any lawful reason or no reason at all, with or without notice and for any lawful reason or no reason at all, with or without notice and for any lawful reason or no reason at all, with or without notice and for any lawful reason or no reason at all, with or without cause.
+Similarly, the City of Jonesboro may terminate the employment relationship at any time, with or without notice and for any lawful reason or no reason at all, with or without cause.